 Schemas FMC00.289A positions the threefold soul in the lower spirit world, as the forms from which the three lower bodies are developed by the 'I' during the seven year periods in life after Man incarnates into a physical body with a 'luggage' of the stream of inheritance that is then confronted (re original sin).
 It also shows the threefold soul or 'lower I' and its link to the spiritual 'higher I'.
 The transformation of the lower to the higher bodily principles is illustrated by the amber arrows between the layers in the lower and higher spirit world.

-Schemas FMC00.289B attempts to illustrate where some main processes take place between Man's principles
+Schemas FMC00.289B is a second work schema that attempts to illustrate where some main processes take place between Man's principles

 - the process between death and a new birth (light blue arrow upper right) depicts what is already explained under FMC00.289 above.